 However, hiring for a startup beyond the core team is a challenge in itself.

-For one, because it is hard to find the level of passion that founders come with.
-In most cases, the next level of hires tend to look at your company as just another job.
+For one, it is hard to find the level of passion that founders come with.
+In most cases, the next level of hires tends to look at your company as just another job.